jrs-innovation-center/mysql-query-exam/readme.md

 | United   | 3456   | CLT --> CHS |                 1 |   599.00 |

 13) List the average cost per reservation by route.
-Round results down the dollar.
+Round results down to the dollar.

 - Points: 10